Congenital Heart Defect

 - Newborn screening: Standard newborn screenings include a physical exam and blood tests that look for some signs and symptoms that may indicate underlying CHDs.

 - Cardiac MRI: A cardiac MRI is a noninvasive test that gives doctors a detailed picture of your child’s heart and the surrounding structures.
+Learn more about cardiac MRI.

 - Cardiac CT Scan: Computed tomography (CT) scans show more detail than X-rays.
 Doctors use chest CTs to look at your child’s heart, lungs, soft tissue and surrounding structures.
+Learn more about cardiac CT scans.

 Congenital Heart Defect Treatment